 Generally, critics agree that Barrett Browning venerated Coleridge and was aligning herself with his poetic project.
-Robin Inboden has most thoroughly tracked Elizabeth Barrett’s debts to Coleridge, and has discussed the relative dearth of critical commentary on those debts; Inboden discusses only the poet’s earlier work under the name Elizabeth Barrett, and so does not mention Aurora Leigh or its lime-tree bower (129).
+Robin Inboden has most thoroughly tracked Elizabeth Barrett’s debts to Coleridge and has discussed the relative dearth of critical commentary on those debts; Inboden discusses only the poet’s earlier work under the name Elizabeth Barrett and so does not mention Aurora Leigh or its lime-tree bower (129).
 Critics who have noted the echoes of “This Lime-Tree Bower” in Aurora Leigh specifically have presented Barrett Browning as a relatively uncritical admirer of Coleridge’s poem.
 For Maureen Thum, the allusion to Coleridge’s poem begins the “mental process of Aurora’s awakening,” helping her find “a new alternative view of female identity” (89).
 In Thum’s reading, Aurora Leigh effectively replicates the trajectory of Coleridge’s lime-tree fantasy, attuning us to “the implicit call of the natural world beyond the conventions of the house and the narrowness even of the attached garden” (88).
 For Delores DeLuise and Michael Timko, Coleridge helps Aurora see that her domestic prison is not so bad, and the presence of the lime tree in the poem ensures that “it is clear that she has not given up the belief in the male poet as genius” (92, 99).
 Such readings have been part of a broader effort to examine Aurora Leigh’s debts to British Romanticism (Louis; Kobayashi).

 I want to challenge the supposition that Barrett Browning, in Book I of Aurora Leigh, was paying homage to her Romantic predecessor, for I believe that the subtle differences in tone, divergent strategies of figuration, and striking disruptions in meter mark Barrett Browning’s distance from Coleridge.
 As I see it, Barrett Browning, far from assenting to Coleridge’s conclusions, seems to be repurposing his imagery to enact a psychotic poetics.
-Though many elements in the two poems are the same—blank verse, lime tree, woods, prison-like house, daydreaming, bees, a “sort of friend,” and an emphasis on affect—Barrett Browning is rearranging these elements into new figures, to open up unusual modes of enjoyment and difficult temporalities.
+Though many elements in the two poems are the same—blank verse, lime tree, woods, prisonlike house, daydreaming, bees, a “sort of friend,” and an emphasis on affect—Barrett Browning is rearranging these elements into new figures to open up unusual modes of enjoyment and difficult temporalities.
 Barrett Browning, read in relation to Coleridge, can be seen as a belated example of a discursive phenomenon known as “fellow Romantics” or “Romantic interactions,” in which male and female poets share discursive common ground and productively challenge and repeat one another (Lau; Wolfson).
-The gender politics being negotiated here are complex: even before Barrett Browning arrives onto the scene, the lime-tree bower was already displaying Coleridge’s willingness to appropriate traditionally feminine poetic spaces (Labbe 96; Murray 57).
+The gender politics being negotiated here are complex: even before Barrett Browning arrives on the scene, the lime-tree bower is already displaying Coleridge’s willingness to appropriate traditionally feminine poetic spaces (Labbe 96; Murray 57).
 Barrett Browning might be wresting back this space for the women’s side; yet in doing so, she is developing a complex response to the immediacy of Coleridge’s verse.
 Although Barrett Browning repeatedly alludes to Coleridge’s lime-tree bower in Book I of her text, she does so to flatten Coleridge’s poetic world and detach the Coleridgean conversational “I” from its sources of comfort.
 To put the difference in psychoanalytic terms: if Coleridge’s poem proclaims the neurosis of the entrapped male poet, who resents being left behind as his friends go walking, then Barrett Browning’s poem can be said to be approaching that persona psychotically.